hyperledger-labs/solang-vscode/docs/diagnostics.md

 ### How to run these tests?
 1. Build the extension (Ctrl+Shift+B).
-2. Press F5 and from the bottom menu selecte "Extension tests".
+2. Press F5 and from the bottom menu select "Extension tests".
 The result should appear in the debug console.

 ### Testing the diagnostics